dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - tail

 What confused me:
-- Difference between more and less
+- Difference between more and less.

 What I learned:
 - How to copy file, rename file,etc.
 - Display file content by many ways.
+- Create new directories, and manage files.

 Status:
 - need to be consistent on github. learning but not updating.